This is part two of our post answering the question, “How much home insurance is enough?”

 Coverage F – Medical Payments

-Medical payments are the next coverages to be listed on a standard home insurance policy.
+Medical payments coverages are next to be listed on a standard home insurance policy.
 Like personal liability coverage, it helps pay for third-party injuries, only with more specificity and under different terms.
 Typically, medical payments coverage is offered for third-party injuries occurring in your home or somewhere on your property.
-It carries low limits – usually between $1,000 and $5,000 – that is designed to pay for doctor’s visits or deductibles.
+It carries low limits–usually between $1,000 and $5,000–that is designed to pay for doctor’s visits or deductibles.
 However, no fault needs to be established to receive benefits.

 Your home insurance policy may or may not contain endorsements to increase your coverage and benefits.
 Though optional, we here at Pentagon Insurance typically recommend all homeowners consider which endorsements could better minimize their risk of unexpected loss.